BACK TO HOME PAGE .

 - Dimensions: 18.5 x 3.4 x 3.4 cm.

 You don't normally need this instrument to make CS, but some people like to see the results of experimenting with different processing times and other variables.
-This is a top quality laser pointer.
-All machined aluminium construction (like a Mag-Lite flashlight).
-Uses common AAA batteries (included), not button cells.

 An example of the Tyndall Effect